wamdam/backy2/docs/source/backup.rst

             backup "$1" "$2"
     fi

 ..
-CAUTION:: This example is for demonstration purpose only and not at all as
+CAUTION:: This code is for demonstration purpose only.
+It should work however.
-    fool-proof as it could be for backups.
-Please script your own logic of how to find yesterday's snapshots et.al.

 This is what it does: